tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 ### Asynchronous Cloud Functions

-Asynchronous Cloud Functions must return a promise to prevent the Cloud Function from terminating prematurely. `return` will always be `null` with async Cloud Functions because `return` is synchronous (`return` executes before the asycn results come back).
+Asynchronous Cloud Functions must return a promise to prevent the Cloud Function from terminating prematurely. `return` will always be `null` with async Cloud Functions because `return` is synchronous (`return` executes before the async results come back).

-Terminate async Cloud Functions by returning the database call:
+Terminate async Cloud Functions by returning the database (Firestore) call:

 *index.ts*
 ```js